dfinity/portal/docs/developer-docs/functionality/sns/index.md

-# How to deploy an SNS
+# How to launch an SNS

 We explain how to deploy an SNS that is provided as a system functionality by the IC.